lsst/dp0-3_lsst_io/data-products-dp0-3/solar-system-processing-pipeline.rst

 Solar System Prompt Processing
 ==============================

-The goal of the Solar System Processing pipeline is to link (identify) previously unknown ``SSObjects``, given an additional night of observing, and report the discoveries to the `Minor Planet Center <https://minorplanetcenter.net>`_ (MPC), as well as to compute physical (e.g., absolute magnitudes) and other auxiliary properties
+The goal of the nightly Solar System Processing pipeline is to link (identify) previously unknown ``SSObjects``, given an additional night of observing, and report the discoveries to the `Minor Planet Center <https://minorplanetcenter.net>`_ (MPC), as well as to compute physical (e.g., absolute magnitudes) and other auxiliary properties